 Simple data sharing with Data Clips

-Posted almost 4 years ago by Matt Soldo
+Posted almost 4 years ago by Matthew Soldo

 Data clips are available today in beta as a standard feature on all Heroku Postgres databases.

 When we share information on the Internet, we do so by sharing URLs.
 We send URLs for locations, books, videos, and even source code.
 Until now there hasn't been a convenient way to share data inside a database.
 That's why we're introducing Data Clips.
 They are a fast and easy way to unlock the data in your database in the form of a secure URL.

 Data Clips allow the results of SQL queries on a Heroku Postgres database to be easily shared.
 Simply create a query on postgres.heroku.com, and then share the resulting URL with co-workers, colleagues, or the world.
 Data clips can be shared through e-mail, Twitter, irc, or any other medium - they are just URLs.
 The recipients of a data clip are able to view the data in their browser or download it in JSON, CSV, XML, or Microsoft Excel formats.

 Data changes rapidly in databases.
 We've created Data Clips with this in mind.
 They can either be locked to a point in time or set to refresh with live data.
 When locked to a point in time, data clips are guaranteed to show an unchanging snapshot of data, even if they are viewed hours, days, or years after the clip was created.
 Alternatively, when data clips are set to "Now", they provide a live view into the database.

 To illustrate how data clips work, we created a database containing all of the people with Wikipedia articles (english articles only).
 This data comes via dbpedia.org (an excellent project which captures the "structured" information from Wikipedia).
 It is a modest, 4.6 GB database.
 The